wang-bin/capi/README.md

     #define DEBUG //log dll load and symbol resolve
     //#define CAPI_IS_LAZY_RESOLVE 0 //define it will resolve all symbols in constructor
-    // Need a library loader/resolver class whose function names like QLibrary.
-You can use ::capi::internal::dso
-    //#include <QtCore/QLibrary> //remove this if use ::capi::internal::dso instead of QLibrary
     #include "capi.h"
     #include "zlib_api.h" //include last because zlib.h was in namespace capi to avoid covering types later